netrome/2022-10-sthlm-rust-meetup/presentation.md

 ## Quick primer on WASM & Rust
 ...

+## Choosing Yew.rs?
+- Seed seemed more similar to Elm, whereas Yew gave a more "hackable" and react-like impression.
+- Seed used cargo generate, Yew has a clean start.

 ## Minimal Yew.rs app
 This is what you need to get started with Yew: